-▶ Press o or o to move the cursor to the item you want, and then press [enter].
+Press or for to move the cursor to the item you want, and then press [enter].

-▶ Within the Catalog listing of functionality, move the cursor to the item you want, and then press 1.
+▶ Within the Catalog listing of functionality, move the cursor to the item you want, and then press ±.
 For most commands, the Catalog Help syntax editor displays the correct syntax.
 Enter the syntax using the displayed help, and then press alpha [f4] to paste.
 The Catalog Help pastes the complete command.